flacorobin/Ansible/README.txt

   Installs Apache, copies a small site to /var/www/html folder, starts and enables Apache

 This ansible playbook expects the following:
--Webserver and AppServer are recheable, resolvable via DNS or hosts.
+-Webserver and AppServer are reachable, resolvable via DNS or hosts file.
--Ansible computer can access both servers type via ssh passwordless -User on servers us able to elevate via sudo.
-If not run ansible-playbook -K playbook.yml (then input root password)
+-Ansible computer can access both servers type via ssh passwordless -User on servers are able to elevate via sudo (If not run ansible-playbook -K playbook.yml, then input root password)